ameztegui/survey_climate_change/README.md

 * `02_LikertR`: analyzes the likert type questions of the survey, using the tools in the `likert`package.
 It does not plot any figure, but created the object needed to plot them using the `Figures.R`script.

+* `03_Random_forests.R`:

+* `survey_functions.R`contains all the functions to perform the analyses.
+It does not modify any file *per se*, but needs to be loaded in all sessions to perform the analyses.

+* `zz_AMZ_colors.R`: contains a series of color palettes to create the figures